Cybercom-Digital-Solutions/signport-docs/source/includes/_documentservice.md

-signers || JSON array of signers, A signer could include: Firstname, Lastname, Email, Phone, Ssn permissons | The group of your token | The group with access to read document document || The document to be signed returnurl? | empty | If you want the user to be sent to a specific URL after signing, this is where you'd put it sendEmail? | false | A true or false value.
+signers || JSON array of signers, A signer could include: Firstname, Lastname, Email, Phone, Ssn permissons | The group of your token | The group with access to read document document || The document to be signed signingOrder| false | A true or false vaule.
+If set to true, users will be able to sign in the order of signers.
+Mail will be sent to the signer who's next in turn if sendEmail is true. returnurl? | empty | If you want the user to be sent to a specific URL after signing, this is where you'd put it sendEmail? | false | A true or false value.
 If set to true, the user will be sent an email invitation to sign the document.
 (Requires email set in signer)